What to expect at a wine dinner or tasting event

 Experience

-Think of these as a form of enjoyment and entertainment with a touch of education, but not too much where you will feel bored or are unable to have social interactions with the other people there.
+Think of this as a form of enjoyment and entertainment with a touch of education, but not too much, where you will feel bored or unable to have social interactions others.

 You don’t have to be an expert to attend.
-This is an excellent setting that allows the opportunity to ask any individual questions you may have and share your own likes, dislikes, and stories related to the tasting.
+This is an excellent setting that affords you the opportunity to ask questions and share your likes and dislikes, and stories related to the tasting.

 During a tasting or dinner, the person pouring the wines will give a brief history on the winery, talk about the region where the wines are made and what makes this an optimal place for the varietal being tasted, maybe a little knowledge about the grapes used to make the wines, and some interesting fact or story may be shared pertaining to the wines.

-If it is a dinner setting, a different wine will be paired with each course with the food enhancing the wine and vice versa.
-Sometimes, a side-by-side comparison of two different wines–of the same varietal, region, or of different levels of quality–may be paired with a course.
+If it is a dinner setting, a different wine will be paired with each course, with the food enhancing the wine and vice versa.
+Sometimes, a side-by-side comparison of two wines — of the same varietal, region, or of different levels of quality — may be paired with a course.

-You don’t have to travel across the U.S. or leave the country to meet winemakers and winery owners.
-These individuals regularly travel through the area doing market work and will make arrangements through their local distributor representative to plan special tastings and dinners.
+You don’t have to travel across the United States or leave the country to meet winemakers and winery owners.
+They travel regularly through the area doing market work and will make arrangements through their local distributor representative to plan special tastings and dinners.

 If a person does not come directly from the winery, the host may be someone who works regionally for the winery, someone who represents the wine portfolio, or will be a sales consultant with wine knowledge credentials and certifications.

-Winery representative may bring some items that are not readily available and can be tasted during the event and possibly special ordered for purchase too.
+Winery representatives may bring some items that are not readily available and can be tasted during the event and possibly special ordered for purchase, too.

 You can expand your palate and try wines you wouldn’t have tried before and discover new hidden gems.

-At food and wine pairing events, sometimes the chef will prepare off-menu items as a why to dazzle guests and if they are a hit, these dishes may be included on future menus or featured as specials.
+At food and wine pairing events, sometimes chefs will prepare off-menu items as a way to dazzle guests.
+If they are a hit, these dishes may be included on future menus or featured as specials.

 Oftentimes, you will be able to get wine at discounted prices for that day or evening only.

 Several area venues that regularly have tasting events or dinners include Finn’s at Sharky’s, Cafe Venice, Devine’s Wine Bar, and Island Time Fine Wine & Spirits.
-A favorite resource to find out about what is happening around the area is through the website, www.localwineevents.com.
-You can also subscribe to individual restaurant, wine bar, and retail store email lists to get updates and information.
+A favorite resource to find out about what is happening around the area is through the website, LocalWineEvents.com.
+You can also subscribe to individual restaurant, wine bar and retail store email lists to get updates and information.

 Nicole Carbon is Level 2 Award in Wines certified from the Wine & Spirit Education Trust (WSET).
 She is based in Sarasota and may be seen up and down the Gulf coast swirling, sipping, and hosting educational wine events.
 If you have any questions or comments you may email her at carbonnicole@gmail.com and follow her on Instagram @NicCarbon, and Facebook @Nicole.Carbon.